Product OS··15 min read

 Conditional Logic: Show/When

 The most powerful capability in an Experience Designer is conditional content.
-Using a simple Show/When rule builder, teams can configure content to appear or hide based on real-world context:
+Using a simple Show/When rule builder, teams configure content to appear or hide based on real-world context:

 • Show the EU warranty terms when the scan location is in France or Germany